evermeer/EVCloudKitDao/README.md

 - it will store the fetched data collection in memory.
 - notifications will update the data collections and call the appropriate events.
 - local updates will also update the data collection and call the appropriate events
+- since all data is processed all callback events will be executed on the mainQueue

 ## Todo's'
 - The object can not have nullable types because of a reflection problem (wait for Shift improvement or figure out a hack/workaround).